French entry into World War I: Diplomatic background

 By the late 1880s, Bismarck's League of the Three Emperors was in disarray; although Germany remained closely allied to Austria-Hungary, there was growing friction between Russia and Austria-Hungary over the Balkans.
 Angered by Austria's role in the Treaty of Berlin (1878), which forced Russia to withdraw from Bulgaria, Tsar Alexander III refused to renew the treaty in 1887.
 Bismarck, in the hope of making the Tsar more amenable to his wishes, had forbidden German banks to lend money to Russia.
 French bankers quickly replaced the Germans in financing Russia, and helped to speed Russian industrialization.
 The Russians had borrowed around 500 million francs by 1888.
-Bismarck signed a Reinsurance Treaty with Russia in 1887, but after Bismarck's fall from power in 1890 Kaiser William II refused Russia's request to renew it.
+Bismarck signed a Reinsurance Treaty with Russia in 1887, but after Bismarck's fall from power in 1890 Kaiser Wilhelm II refused Russia's request to renew it.

 The advantage of a Franco-Russian alliance was clear to all Frenchmen: France would not be alone against Germany, for it promised a two-front war.
 Formal visits were exchanged between the two powers in 1890 and 1891, and the Russian Tsar saluted the French national anthem, La Marseillaise.
 The Franco-Russian alliance was announced in 1894.
 This diplomatic coup was followed by a secret agreement with Italy, allowing the Italians a free hand to expand in Tripoli (modern Libya, then still under Turkish rule).
 In return, Italy promised she would remain non-belligerent against France in any future war.
 Meanwhile, as Britain became increasingly anxious over the German naval buildup and industrial rivalry, agreement with France became increasingly attractive.

 France competed with Britain, and to a lesser extent with Italy, for control of Africa.
 There was constant friction between Britain and France over borders between their respective African colonies (see the Fashoda Incident).
 The French Foreign Minister Théophile Delcassé was aware that France could not progress if she was in conflict with Germany in Europe and Britain in Africa, and so recalled Captain Marchand's expeditionary force from Fashoda, despite popular protests.
 This paved the way for Britain joining France in World War I.